pepijndevos/pepijndevos.github.com/_posts/2012-08-22-attending-hacker-school.markdown

 The first thing to do is to contact all your relatives in and around New York.
 I'm basically staying here for free in exchange for some help with [AERO][4] on my free days.
 I do have a long commute, but I have a Kindle and a Gameboy with Pokemon.

 My friend Six has taken an alternative route, and is just crashing on couches and roofs, with [Couchsurfing][2] as a backup.
-With a lot alumni living in the city, and a dangling fire escape here and there, this is perfectly doable.
+With a lot alumni living in the city, and a dangling fire escape here and there[^5], this is perfectly doable.
 However, it might be less pleasant in the Fall batch.

 A good lunch can easily cost you $10, but it doesn't have to.
 You can buy bread, there is a fridge, microwave and hot plate[^3], use them.
 Me and Six had a lot of cheap and delicious meals that way.